xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ## Yang Models

 Yang models used for telemetry are not always perfect or they do not exactly fit our needs.
 There is so much data with many differents models, it may happen that a particular model has a wrong data type for example.
-In the `Cisco-IOS-XR-qos-ma-oper:qos/interface-table` Yang model which is used to retrieve QOS interface statistics, the `class-name` leaf inside a service-policy is not seen as a key.
+In the `Cisco-IOS-XR-qos-ma-oper:qos/interface-table` Yang model, which is used to retrieve QOS interface statistics, the `class-name` leaf inside a service-policy is not seen as a key.
 We are in the situation on an unkeyed list and it often causes issues with collectors.

 ![qos_ma_oper_yang_model.png]({{site.baseurl}}/images/qos_ma_oper_yang_model.png)